pratts/wazirx-connector-java/README.md

 Wazirx Java connector is a set of helper methods to connecto with Wazirx.com platform via APIs and Websocket.

 ## Usage:
+Generate API KEY from Wazirx website using the https://wazirx.com/settings/keys

-[Download the Wazirx Connector jar file](https://github.com/pratts/wazirx-connector-java/releases/tag/v1.0.0) and include it in your project
+[Download the Wazirx Connector jar file](https://github.com/pratts/wazirx-connector-java/releases/tag/v1.0.0) and include it in your project.

 ### API usage (All methods return JSON string as return type)
 ```